 - Access to backstage areas will be restricted to individuals listed on your entry form.
 If any individuals who are not part of your skit (such as a parent or significant other) are needed backstage, please inform the Masquerade staff at check-in.

 - Entries will be separated into one of four categories:

-- Novice - one or more contestants who have won zero or one major cosplay award at any convention.
+- Beginner (Previously Novice) - one or more contestants who have won zero or one major cosplay award at any convention.

-- Journeyman - one or more contestants who have won two, but less than five major cosplay awards at any convention.
+- Intermediate (Previously Journeyman) - one or more contestants who have won two, but less than five major cosplay awards at any convention.

-- Craftsman - one or more contestants who have won five or more major cosplay awards at any convention.
+- Advanced (Previously Craftsman) - one or more contestants who have won five or more major cosplay awards at any convention.

 - Awards of ranking, including but not limited to Best in Show, Best in Division, Best Performance, or First Place, Second Place, etc. in any type of cosplay competition are considered "Major Cosplay Awards."
 Honorable Mentions, Judges' Awards, and similar forms of recognition are not considered "Major Cosplay Awards."

 - Each entry's appropriate category will be determined by its participant with the highest number of cosplay awards won out of its particular group.
 For example, an entry consisting of 3 participants with zero major awards won and 1 participant with 2 major awards won will be placed in the Journeyman category.